 Safety in Costa Rica

 Costa Rica is a relatively safe country where the US government advises exercising normal precautions.
 Increased caution is advised in a few locations including the Central neighborhood in Limon, Liberia city, the Desamparados neighborhood in San Rafael, and the Pavas and Hospital neighborhoods in San José.
 As with any location that you’re visiting while at home or abroad, remain aware of your surroundings and stay vigilant.
 Don’t venture out after dark and use common sense.
-For more information on safety during your Costa Rica family vacation, read on.
+For more information on safety during your vacation, read on.

-What to Wear While Traveling Costa Rica with Kids
+What to Wear While Visiting Costa Rica

 Although Costa Rica represents a small country, it boasts an astonishing 12 different life zones.
 Each of these life zones has its own microclimate, from the steamy jungles of the South Pacific to the arid beaches of Guanacaste and the misty cloud forests of the north.